 Analyse the impact the changing national religion would have on the Tudor court.

 Explore the physical evidence to examine the different kinds of religious belief among the early Tudor monarchs.

 National Curriculum Links This session supports:

 The development of Church, state and society in Britain 1509-1745.

-Understanding historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions.
+Understanding historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and using them to make connections, draw contrasts, analyse trends and frame historically-valid questions.